victorjonsson/jQuery-Form-Validator/README.md

 This plugin comes with translations for English, German, French Spanish and Swedish.
 You can also choose to override the error dialogs yourself.
 Here you can read more about [localization](http://formvalidator.net/#localization)

-## Program Flow
-Form submit() event is bound to jQ func **validateForm()** when the form is submitted, it calls jQ func **$.formUtils.validateInput**, which calls **validatorFunction** for the specific validation rule assigned to the input element.
-If a validation fails, error messages are assigned and displayed as configured.
-If **validateOnBlur** is set to true, jQ finds all form input elements with the data-validation attribute and binds their onBlur event to call the function **validateInputOnBlur**. it calls jQ func **$.formUtils.validateInput** to validate the single input when blurred.

 ## Changelog

 #### 2.3.0 (unreleased)